NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 The rule above only targets a-elements that are being hovered.
 It falls under the **state** part.

-If we want to select the first element in a list, we rely on a **structure** pseudoselector `:first-child`
+If we want to select the first element in a list, we rely on a **structure** pseudoselector, like `:first-child`

 We forgot to give the `.champion` above a special color.